project-flotta/project-flotta.github.io/documentation/latest/dev/installation.md

 This way, means that Yggdrasil already knows where the device-worker is located, and it's defined on workers.toml.

-So for this,on device-worker repo the following command should be run:
+So for this, on device-worker repo the following command should be run:

 ```shell
 sudo make install